Part 1/4 Where the Swiss can only get home abroad

 This is important in order to be able to choose and continue their education in French-speaking or German-speaking Switzerland.

 Editor's note: In the video, reporter Philipp Dahm incorrectly says that the Lützel originates "in Laufen".
 It is correct that the Lützel originates in the upper Laufental valley.
-The editorial team apologizes for this error.
+The editors apologize for this error.